jimm/www-ellisislandband-net/stage-plot.md

 Ellis Island is a five piece rock band: guitar + lead vocals, guitar, bass + vocals, drums, and keyboards.
-Lead front and center, 2nd guitar and bass stage right, keys stage left, drums upstage center.
+Lead front and center, 2nd guitar and bass stage left, keys stage right, drums upstage center.

 - 2 vocal mics
   - Center stage for lead vocals
-  - Stage right in front of bass amp for bass player
+  - Stage left in front of bass amp for bass player
 - 2 mics for guitar amps
 - Mono XLR direct out for bass amp
 - Stereo XLR out for keys (keys have a submixer with stereo XLR out)